Narmada River: Course

 A few kilometres further down in Barwaha the Narmada enters the Mandleshwar plain, the second basin about 180 km long and 65 km wide in the south.
 The northern strip of the basin is only 25 km.
 The second valley section is broken only by Saheshwar Dhara fall.
-The early course of about 125 km up to Markari falls is met with a succession of cataracts and rapids from the elevated table land of Malwa to the low level of Gujarat plain.
+The early course of about 125 km up to Markari falls is met with a succession of cataracts and rapids from the elevated tableland of Malwa to the low level of the Gujarat plain.
 Towards the west of this basin, the hills draw very close but soon dwindle down.

 Below Makrai, the river flows between Vadodara district and Narmada district and then meanders through the rich plain of Bharuch district of Gujarat state.
-The banks are high between the layers of old alluvial deposits, hardened mud, gravels of nodular limestone and sand.
+The banks are high between the layers of old alluvial deposits, hardened mud, gravels of nodular limestone, and sand.
 The width of the river spans from about 1.5 km at Makrai to 3 km near Bharuch and to an estuary of 21 km at the Gulf of Cambay.
 An old channel of the river, 1 km to 2 km south from the present one, is very clear below Bharuch.
 The Karanjan and the Orsing are the most important tributaries in the original course.
 The former joins at Rundh and the latter at Vyas in Vadodara district of Gujarat, opposite each other and form a Triveni (confluence of three rivers) on the Narmada.
 The Amaravati and the Bhukhi are other tributaries of significance.
 Opposite the mouth of the Bhukhi is a large drift called Alia Bet or Kadaria Bet.

 The tidal rise is felt up to 32 km above Bharuch, where the neap tides rise to about a metre and spring tide 3.5 m.
 The river is navigable for vessels of 95 tonnes (i.e., 380 Bombay candies) up to Bharuch and for vessels up to 35 tonnes (140 Bombay candies) up to Shamlapitha or Ghangdia.
 The small vessels (10 tonnes) voyage up to Tilakawada in Gujarat.
-There are sand bases and shoals at mouth and at Bharuch.
+There are sand bases and shoals at the mouth and at Bharuch.
 The nearby island of Kabirvad, in the Narmada River, features a gigantic Banyan tree, which covers 10000 m2.